 1. Silence makes the heart stronger.

-Believers that speak a lot can harbor all sorts of illnesses like ego, grudge or hate in their heart.
+Believers that speak a lot can harbor all sorts of illnesses like ego, grudge or hate in their hearts.
 However, silence allows inner reflection that only leads to a clean and calmer heart purified of any disease.

 As reported by Ibn Umar, the Prophet (peace be upon him) said, “Don’t you talk much unless for zikr to Allah, because much-talking leads to indomitable heart and the furthest human from Allah is the one with indomitable heart, those who unwilling to receive guidance.”
 [Tirmidi]